 Of particular interest to the Foundation are projects that:

-- Expand the body of knowledge and/or provide practical materials that will have a positive impact on investor education or protection
+- Expand the body of knowledge and/or provide practical materials that will have a positive impact on financial capability, investor education, or investor protection

 - Research methods to improve disclosure to investors about investments and financial services